mrisher/smtp-sts/mta-sts.md

 is not significant.
 If multiple TXT records for `_mta-sts` are returned by the resolver, records which do not begin with `v=STSv1;` are discarded.
-If the number of resulting records is not one, senders MUST assume the recipient domain does not implement MTA-STS and skip the remaining steps of policy discovery.
+If the number of resulting records is not one, senders MUST assume the recipient domain does not have an available MTA-STS policy and skip the remaining steps of policy discovery.
+(Note that lack of an available policy does not signal opting out of MTA-STS altogether if the sender has a previously cached policy for the recipient domain, as discussed in (#policy-application-control-flow), "Policy Application Control Flow".)
 If the resulting TXT record contains multiple strings, then the record MUST be treated as if those strings are concatenated together without adding spaces.

 ## MTA-STS Policies